AlbertoV5/stt-craig-etl/etl.md

 poetry run whisper resources/test.wav
 ```

-We are going to include an MP3 version of the test file in here.
+We are going to include an MP3 version of the test file in here. **Warning:** It starts moderately loud.

 <audio controls>
   <source src="../resources/test.mp3" type="audio/mpeg">